-Seeking the input of diverse stakeholders, especially in working sessions, adds tremendous value to the process.
-Brainstorming sessions generate ideas for improvement but can also make implementation easier.
+Seeking the input of diverse stakeholders—especially in working sessions—adds tremendous value to the process.
+Brainstorming sessions generate ideas for improvement, but they can also make implementation easier.
 People will embrace a new process if they were part of its creation.

 - Working sessions with multiple stakeholders can be tricky to manage.
 Focus on identifying a facilitator who can listen deeply and has the strength to redirect the conversation when necessary.

-“The most important key to the success of a project are the facilitation skills of the manager.” – A.G., Lean Six Sigma Black Belt
+“The most important key to the success of a project is the facilitation skills of the manager.” – A.G., Lean Six Sigma Black Belt

 6: Tell the story